Samsung/tizen-docs/docs/application/tizen-studio/setup/update-sdk.md

 ## Monitor Progress

 Tizen Studio provides a progress bar where you can monitor the installation, update, or removal progress.
-This intuitive progress bar appears on the header area and helps in checking the overall progress of a respective process.
-Also, to monitor the progress of specific installation, uninstallation, or update, as well as view the expected time of completion, use the **Progress** tab.
+This progress bar appears on the header area and helps in checking the overall progress of a respective process.
+Also, to monitor the progress of specific installation, uninstallation, or update, as well as view the expected time of completion, the Package manager provides respective progress bars for each package or tool.

   **Figure: Progress tab**